 According to Direct Line, its landlord contents policy costs from £84 a year, based on 10% of policies sold between November 2015 and April 2016.
 Its buildings cover starts from £133, which is also based on 10% of policies sold between November 2015 and April 2016.

-Direct Line won the What Mortgage Best Landlord Insurance Provider award in 2015 and 2016 it is rated 8.6 out of 10 from 11,385 landlord customer reviews on Reevoo.
+It is rated 8.6 out of 10 from 11,385 landlord customer reviews on Reevoo.
 However, most of those reviews are from people who have bought a policy but have yet to make any claims.
-On Trustpilot, Direct Line insurance as a whole scores 1.9 out of 10 from 144 reviews.
+Direct Line for Business, which offers landlord cover, scores 5.8 out of 10 from two reviews on Trustpilot.
+Direct Line insurance as a whole, which offers car, home, travel, pet and life cover, scores 1.9 out of 10 from 144 reviews on Trustpilot.

 You can get a Direct Line landlord insurance quote on its website.